-Manya Matveev Dining Room September 26th, 2017
+Manya Matveev Dining Room September 25th, 2017

 Bright and breezy.
 This built‐in banquette needs little more than a small table and a couple of light‐colored chairs to complete a fine‐looking and functional kitchen nook.
 The window bench extends from the end of the kitchen cabinets to create an ideal space between two big windows.
 The banquette can also double as storage with a hinged lid seat covered by cushions.

 Natzu Shimizu Bathroom September 25th, 2017

-Rosetta Loreta Bedroom September 26th, 2017
+Rosetta Loreta Bathroom September 25th, 2017

 Orlene Lefebvre Bedroom September 25th, 2017